slviajero/tinybasic/MANUAL.md

 ### MAP

 MAP is taken from the Arduino library.
-It maps an integer in a certain range to another ranges using (at least) 32 bit arithmetic.
+It maps an integer in a certain range to another ranges using (at least) 32bit arithmetic.
 This is useful on 16 bit integer systems.
 Example:

 M=MAP(V, 1000, 0, 200, 100)